Sue Godfrey Nature Park

 One species of grasshopper and one bush-cricket occur in the park.
 The easiest way to distinguish them is by the length of their antennae.

 The Common field grasshopper is a common and widespread species, varying in colour from brown to green and even vivid pink.
 Its song is the familiar chirrup which can be heard on the site from June to November.

 Roesel's bush-cricket is nationally less-widespread, centred on the Thames estuary, though it is currently expanding, perhaps as a consequence of global warming.
 It arrived at Sue Godfrey Nature Park sometime in the early 1990s, and is now abundant here.
 Its song is a continuous, high-pitched reeling, which can continue on the same note for several minutes.

 While grasshoppers bury their eggs below the ground, bush-crickets lay theirs in grass stems, and the females have a long ovipositor on their rear end to accomplish this.

 Management is necessary to maintain the current high diversity of species and habitats.
-Much of this is carried out by local volunteers, with occasional assistance from our nature conservation section.
+Much of this is carried out by the Creekside Discovery Centre with help local volunteers and with occasional assistance from our nature conservation section.